zovoilis-lab/Flye/docs/INSTALL.md

 Availability
 ------------

 ABuijn is available for Linux and MacOS platforms.
+Windows support is not guaranteed.

 Build requirements